MarsBased/handbook/guides/development/docker-guide.md

 From that point on, to install new gems or node modules you will need to do it from a container.
 You can open a container with bash by running `bin/dockerdev bash` and inside just run `bundle install` or `yarn install` as usual.

-#### Running the application
+### Running the application

-In order to have the application fully functional you need to run several processes:
+In order to have the application fully functional you need to run several processes in different terminal sessions:

-* Rails server: `bin/dockerdev server`
+* Rails server: `bin/dockerdev server`.
-* Webpack: `bin/dockerdev webpacker`
+* Webpack: `bin/dockerdev webpacker`.
-* Background jobs: `bin/dockerdev jobs` (only needed if you wish to run background jobs like sending e-mails)
+* Background jobs: `bin/dockerdev jobs` (only needed if you wish to run background jobs like sending e-mails).

 ### Rails commands

-In order to execute rails command you can use `bin/dockerdev [command]`.
+In order to execute rails command you can use `bin/dockerdev run [command]`.
 This will run the command inside a container.
+For example to run database migrations: `bin/dockerdev run rake db:migrate`.

 ### Other commands

-* Start all required services to run the application: `bin/dockerdev start`.
-This command is useful for team members working only on the front-end of the application, because they can just run this command and forget.
+* Start only services: `bin/dockerdev start-services`
-* Stop and remove containers: `bin/dockerdev stop`
+* Stop and remove containers: `bin/dockerdev stop`.
-* Open a bash session: `bin/dockerdev bash`
+* Open a bash session: `bin/dockerdev run bash`.
-* Run the test suite: `bin/dockerdev test`
+* Run the test suite: `bin/dockerdev run rspec`.

 ### Capybara configuration